Billson's Brewery: Brewery revival

+In late 2017, the Brewery was taken over by new owners, who commenced restoring its historic buildings and the original name of Billson's was restored.
+Moves were made to expand brewing and beverage manufacturing operations to the fullness of their original scope, as well as expanding tourist facilities.

+Administration

+On 31 July 2024, the Brewery owners announced it was going into voluntary administration.

+In December, the company avoided collapse, by being placed into deed of company arrangement, and the brand and RTD range was acquired by The Coca-Cola Company, with the remaining operations trading under a new name.
+Felicity Cowan commented it "will allow us to dedicate ourselves to what we love most: the Beechworth venue experience and our historic cordial range.
+We’ll also have more time to focus on our passion for soda, liqueurs, beer and alpine spring water."
+The deal is expected to close at the end of January 2025, with the parties citing the brand being in the "best possible" hands.

+Post-sale restructured businesses

+As of 1 February 2025, the Billson's website redirects to the Last St. URL address with many vestigal references to Billson's including in its products, as they begin to transition to the new company structure.

+On c.
+7 February, Last Street announced it would also rename its non-alcoholic range to Isabella's, named after Isabella Billson.

+In March 2025, it rechristened the building and announced it will also be making jam, their first food item, under the brand name Beth & Bella's, inspired by Isabella Billson and her mother in-law Elizabeth.

+In May, it marked the beginning of the new range by holding a "Old Label Flash Sale" to liquidate its remaining old brands and select varieties.

 Historic buildings and equipment

 Billson's Brewery features a range of historic buildings centred on an original four-storey tower brewery built in 1872-3.
 The brewery was organised on the ‘gravitational principle’, so that the raw materials started at the top of the building and moved downwards in each successive stage of the brewing process.
 Billson's tower is thought to be the oldest surviving tower brewery building in Australia.
 Billson's original manufacturing floors and cellars are now open to the public.

 Billson's also retains several pieces of original equipment.
 A fifteen-head Albro All British filler (bottling machine) built in 1922 is still used in daily operations.
 The tubular Cornish steam boiler (manufactured by Miller and Co Machinery of Melbourne and Bendigo), which once powered a horizontal steam engine; remains at the side of the brewing tower.
 Long-time employee Fred Wyatt maintained and ran this boiler until the early 1990s.
 Mild steel ship tanks manufactured by Lancaster and Co (of Bow) that once held water for the brewing process have stayed in the roof-space of the tower.
 Smaller items include original copper brewing vats, and the steam whistle once used to sound the beginning and end of shifts.